 Why track your leads

-And a bonus: When it's time to analyze things, you'll be in a much better position to do so because you'll have all your leads stored in one place.
+And a bonus: when it's time to analyze your lead data, you'll be ready—because everything is stored in one place.

 This might feel like a big job, especially if your idea of tracking leads is copying information from all your different sources into one central database or spreadsheet.
 Give the copy-paste shortcut a rest, and learn how to make things flow into your tracking system of choice using automation.